rali-udem/jsRealB/README.md

 The documentation can be accessed [here](https://lapalme.github.io/documentation/user.html).
 You can switch language in the upper right corner of the page.

-There are a number of resources written in English available [on our website](http://rali.iro.umontreal.ca/rali/?q=en/jsrealb-bilingual-text-realiser), including live demos.

 **Caution**

 * Although `jsRealB` can be used in a web page using only one of the generated javascript files in the [`dist`](dist/) directory, [`node.js`](https://nodejs.org/en/) is necessary for the Javascript applications and for minifying the javascript using `uglifyjs`.